swalladge/rpi-temperature-server/docs/SERVER_README.md

 ./run_server.sh --log-file-prefix=server.log
 ```

-Note: this script will create the `config.json` if you forgot step 2, but you will probably still want to edit the
-config sooner or later.

 Once the server is running successfuly, scroll down and read the information about the webapp/client.

 See [API.md](API.md) for documentation on the API.